eschulte/goa/README.md

          make bin/optimize LISP_STACK=$((30 * 1024))

-- The `LISP_PKGS` variable may be used to include additional packages into compiled executables.
+- The `LISP_LIBS` variable may be used to include additional packages into compiled executables.
 For example to compile the `iolib` package into the `optimize` executable for socket communication (e.g., with `src/configs/by-flag.lisp`), run the following.

-         make bin/optimize LISP_PKGS=iolib
+         make bin/optimize LISP_LIBS=iolib

 Optimization at the Command Line
 --------------------------------